-Dull Chain or Incorrectly Sharpened Chain on a STIHL Chainsaw
+Dull Chain or Incorrectly Sharpened Chain

 A dull chain will cause your chainsaw to smoke and not cut wood efficiently.
 This is because a dull chain or a chain that isn’t sharpened correctly will cause you to have to apply more pressure to cut wood.